 These should be in categories such as physical well-being and especially mental health goals.
 In addition, you may have other personal goals such as financial or a fun goal like a planned vacation.
 When you have these goals, it becomes necessary to prioritize them.

-Limiting the number of goals for the new year, you give yourself the chance to approach them with confidence rather than feeling overwhelmed by the sheer amount of work needed to reach them all.
+Limiting the number of goals for the new year is very practical.
+By doing so, you give yourself the chance to approach them with confidence rather than feeling overwhelmed by the sheer amount of work needed to accomplish them all.
 By seeking professional mental health services, you set yourself up for a greater chance of success.

 Break Things Into Steps

-A goal without a plan is merely a dream.
+A goal without a plan is merely a dream that remains a dream.
 Once you have your main goals, take the time to break them down into steps.
-Saying you want to feel better is too vague.
-Make the goals more specific such as “I will get more physically fit” or “I will seek substance abuse treatment” Now, it is time to get even more specific.
+Saying you want to feel better is much too vague.
+Make the goals more specific such as “I will get more physically fit” or “I will seek substance abuse treatment” or “I will seek life skills for addiction recovery.”
+Now, it is time to get even more specific.
 Take each goal and break it into 12 mini-goals that work toward the main goal.

 Set Up an Accountability System

 If you are dealing with mental health issues that also involve substance abuse, this is the time to think about getting help from a mental health dual diagnosis treatment center as one of your personal goals for the new year.
 Give Santé Center for Healing a call at 866.238.3154 and see how we can help you reach that goal.

 Our center in Texas will meet you on your healing journey and help you continue on your path.
 Let the new year become the beginning of a new life for you.